Policy 1080 – Educational Equity

 Social Identifiers – The characteristics of each individual which include but are not limited to: ability (cognitive, social/emotional, and physical), ethnicity, family structure, gender identity and expression, language, national origin, nationality, race, religion, sexual orientation, skin color, and socio-economic status.

-AA.
-Student Voice - A belief and a process to listen, learn, and lead with students, in order to increase student agency in their educational experience.
+Student Voice – A belief and a process to listen, learn, and lead with students, in order to increase student agency in their educational experience, school climate, culture, and well-being.

 VII.
 References